Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Modeling Framework

 We developed this modeling framework in Summer 2021 to support reopening decisions at the University for the Fall 2021 semester.
 As the body of COVID-19 related literature expands, we recommend these modifications to our framework for future use.

-\begin{enumerate} \item We would evaluate and compare other theoretical models for estimating the risk of COVID-19 transmission through droplets and aerosols \citep{mirzaei2021simplified, bazant2021guideline}.
-In addition, we would calibrate the model to more datasets that shed light on COVID-19 transmission in enclosed spaces, such as in restaurants \citep{cheng2022outbreak} and theaters \citep{adzic2022post}, as well as adjust for more recent variants such as Omicron \citep{ji2022increasing}.
+\begin{enumerate} \item Evaluate and compare other theoretical models for estimating the risk of COVID-19 transmission through droplets and aerosols \citep{mirzaei2021simplified, bazant2021guideline}.
+In addition, calibrate the model to more datasets that shed light on COVID-19 transmission in enclosed spaces, such as in restaurants \citep{cheng2022outbreak} and theaters \citep{adzic2022post}, as well as adjust for more recent variants such as Omicron \citep{ji2022increasing}.